lorenzoscottb/Dream_Reports_Annotation/README.md

 ````
 ### Query via Spaces

-To get an ide of the classification abilitied of the two 🤗 models you can also directly query them via the [Hugging Face Space](https://huggingface.co/spaces/DReAMy-Library/DSA) built on top of them.
+To get an ide of the classification abilities of these two 🤗 models you can also directly query them via the [Hugging Face Space](https://huggingface.co/spaces/DReAMy-lib/dream) built on top of them.
 You can also you the space to check if the language your reports are in is included in the multi-lingual model.

 # Requirments